-Discovering secret Hollywood on English Plus Film
+Discovering secret Hollywood on the English Plus Film course

 Luiza Spreafico from Brazil completed the three-week English Plus Film course this summer at Kings Los Angeles.
 Here, she gives us an insight into the course, and shares the highlights of her time with us.

 "Since the first day inside the English Plus Film class at Kings, I was immersed into the Hollywood world and its secrets."